AustralianSynchrotron/pdviper/docs/installation.rst

 Example 1.
 Windows installation using Enthought Python Distribution (recommended)
 ---------------------------------------------------------------------------------

 #.
-Visit the `Enthought website <http://www.enthought.com/products/epd.php>`_, choose a distribution, download and install it.
-Note, `EPDFree <http://www.enthought.com/products/epd_free.php>`_ satisfies the dependencies listed above.
+Visit the `PDViPeR download page <http://www.synchrotron.org.au/pdviper>`_ and follow the instructions to obtain the EPD Free Python installer and the PDViPeR installer files for Windows.
+You may wish to visit the `Enthought website <http://www.enthought.com/products/epd.php>`_, directly, and choose one of Enthought's other Python distributions.
+Note, `EPD Free <http://www.enthought.com/products/epd_free.php>`_ satisfies the dependencies listed above.
 #.
+Run the epd_free-\*.msi installer to install EPD Free.
+#.
 Verify that Python is running correctly.
    e.g. for Windows 7, click on ``Start Menu|All Programs|Accessories|Command Prompt``.
    At the ``>`` prompt type ``python -c "print 'hello world'"`` noting single and double quotes.
    Verify that ``hello world`` is displayed.
 #.
-Visit the `PDViPeR download page <http://www.synchrotron.org.au/pdviper>`_ and follow the instructions to obtain the PDViPeR setup file.
-#.
-Running the installer will install PDViPeR and create a start menu entry.
+Running the PDViPeR installer will install PDViPeR and create a start menu entry.

 Example 2.
 Windows installation using Python(x,y) (optional)
 ------------------------------------------------------------